xpack-dev-tools/riscv-none-elf-gcc-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ## Known problems

-- due to the large number of libraries, the archive is >400 MB.
+- due to the large number of libraries, the archive is >500 MB.
-- due to the large size, installing via xpm on 32-bit Arm fails with
-  _error: RangeError: Array buffer allocation failed_; as a workaround, unpack the archive manually

 ## Shared libraries